-To Install A LATCH-Compatible Child Restraint
+To Install A LATCH-compatible Child Restraint

-- 1. If the selected seating position has a Switchable Automatic Locking Retractor (ALR) seat belt, stow the seat belt 2 following the instructions below.
+- If the selected seating position has a Switchable Automatic Locking Retractor (ALR) seat belt, stow the seat belt following the instructions below.
 See the section "Installing Child Restraints Using the Vehicle Seat Belt" to check what type of seat belt each seating position has. - 2.
 Loosen the adjusters on the lower straps and on the tether strap of the child seat so that you can more easily attach the hooks or connectors to the vehicle anchorages. - 3.
 Place the child seat between the lower anchorages for that seating position.
 For some second row seats, you may need to recline the seat and/or raise the head restraint to get a better fit.
 If the rear seat can be moved forward and rearward in the vehicle, you may wish to move it to its rear-most position to make room for the child seat.
 You may also move the front seat forward to allow more room for the child seat.

 - 4. Attach the lower hooks or connectors of the child restraint to the lower anchorages in the selected seating position. - 5.
 If the child restraint has a tether strap, connect it to the top tether anchorage.
-See the section "Installing Child Restraints Using the Top Tether Anchorage" for directions to attach a tether anchor.

-- in the straps according to the child restraint manufacturer's instructions.
-7. Test that the child restraint is installed tightly by - pulling back and forth on the child seat at the belt path.
+See the section "Installing Child Restraints Using the Top Tether Anchorage" for directions to attach a tether anchor. - 6.
+Tighten all of the straps as you push the child restraint rearward and downward into the seat.
+Remove slack in the straps according to the child restraint manufacturer's instructions. - 7.
+Test that the child restraint is installed tightly by pulling back and forth on the child seat at the belt path.
 It should not move more than 1 inch (25.4 mm) in any direction.

-How To Stow An Unused ALR Seathelt
+How To Stow An Unused ALR Seatbelt

-When using the LATCH attaching system to install a child restraint, stow all ALR seat belts that are not being used by other occupants or being used to secure child restraints.
+When using the LATCH attaching system to install a child restraint, stow all ALR seat belts that are not being 2 used by other occupants or being used to secure child restraints.
 An unused belt could injure a child if they play with it and accidentally lock the seatbelt retractor.
-Before installing a child restraint using the LATCH system, buckle the seat belt behind the child restraint and out of

-6. Tighten all of the straps as you push the child restraint the child's reach.
-If the buckled seat belt interferes with rearward and downward into the seat.
-Remove slack the child restraint installation, instead of buckling it behind the child restraint, route the seat belt through the child restraint belt path and then buckle it.
+Before installing a child restraint using the LATCH system, buckle the seat belt behind the child restraint and out of the child's reach.
+If the buckled seat belt interferes with the child restraint installation, instead of buckling it behind the child restraint, route the seat belt through the child restraint belt path and then buckle it.
 Do not lock the seatbelt.
 Remind all children in the vehicle that the seat belts are not toys and that they should not play with them.

 - Improper installation of a child restraint to the LATCH anchorages can lead to failure of an infant or child restraint.
 The child could be badly injured or killed.
-Follow the manufacturer's directions exactly when installing an infant or child restraint. - stand only those loads imposed by correctly-fitted child restraints.
+Follow the manufacturer's directions exactly when installing an infant or child restraint. - Child restraint anchorages are designed to withstand only those loads imposed by correctly-fitted child restraints.
 Under no circumstances are they to be used for adult seat belts, harnesses, or for attaching other items or equipment to the vehicle.